 There are many intricate rules of volleyball, but there are also basic regulations players must abide by in every game.
 There are certain rotation and substitution patterns that must be followed, as well as illegal types of hits, depending on where you touch the ball on the court and how you make contact with it.

-- Substitution: Players cannot be substituted for multiple other players on the court.
+- Substitutions: Players cannot be substituted for multiple other players on the court.
 They must sub into the same position on the court that they subbed out of.

 - Libero: Liberos must wear a different jersey color than their teammates and can be substituted as many times as the coach wants.